Finding a Top Financial Advisor Firm in White Plains, New York

 One advisor at the firm is licensed to sell insurance products, and therefore may earn additional commissions for these sales.
 This makes the firm fee-based (rather than fee-only) and creates the potential for a conflict of interest.
 Despite this, the firm has a fiduciary duty to act in the best interests of its clients at all times.

 Financial Planning Associates was founded in 2011 by Antonio A. Taddeo.
 Taddeo is the firm’s principal owner.
 Advisory certifications at the firm include certified financial planners (CFP) and chartered financial consultants (ChFC).

 Fees for investment management services range from 0.75% to 1.25% of your assets under management (AUM).
 For clients with more than $3 million in AUM, the percentage is negotiable.
 When it comes to financial planning services, the firm charges either an hourly fee between $100 and $350 or a flat fee between $400 and $3,500.

 Financial Planning Associates Investment Philosophy

 Financial Planning Associates invests primarily in individual stocks and bonds, as well as mutual funds to a lesser extent.
 The firm may invest in a larger share of mutual funds for clients with smaller accounts, as it would be difficult to achieve the proper level of diversification with just individual stocks.
-For larger accounts, though, the firm typically invests in 90% individual stocks and bonds and 10% mutual funds and bond funds.

 The firm believes strongly in a buy-and-hold approach that’s based on fundamental analysis.
-Fundamental analysis involves analyzing a company’s financial documents, past management, and the overall economy, then gauging the company’s intrinsic value to determine if the market is adequately pricing the company’s stock.
-The firm looks to find good stocks that are being undervalued, purchasing them with the intent to hold for several years.
+Fundamental analysis involves analyzing a company’s financial documents, past management and the overall economy, then gauging the company’s intrinsic value to determine if the market is adequately pricing the company’s stock.
+The firm looks to find good stocks that are being undervalued, purchasing them with the intent to hold them for several years.